Frequentist's approach: Assume sequencing error distribution.

-Finally we determine the variant based on the p-value.
-This method assume same sequencing error rate across all chromosome position.
+Finally, we determine the variant based on the p-value.
+This method assumes same sequencing error rate across all chromosome position.

 More advanced method models sequencing error based on base call quality score (phred score) and fits the error rate into Poisson binomial distribution.

 Such method tries to make better variant call by assigning different error rate based on actual sequencing chemistry.